 |Source||CVE (at NVD; CERT, LWN, oss-sec, fulldisc, bugtraq, EDB, Metasploit, Red Hat, Ubuntu, Gentoo, SUSE bugzilla/CVE, Mageia, GitHub advisories/code/issues, web search, more)|

 The table below lists information on source packages.

 |bullseye (security), bullseye||5:6.0.16-1+deb11u2||vulnerable|

 The information below is based on the following data on fixed versions.

 |Package||Type||Release||Fixed Version||Urgency||Origin||Debian Bugs|

-[stretch] - redis <no-dsa> (Minor issue, problematic to backport patch to embedded Lua engine)
+[stretch] - redis <ignored> (Minor issue; requires authed user; problematic to backport patch)